bbauska/UofM-AdvStyling/readme.md

 The last one we have is sr-only.
 And this is a special Bootstrap utility class for screen readers.
-It hides the content for everyone, unless they\'re using a screen reader to access the page.
+It hides the content for everyone, unless they&apos;re using a screen reader to access the page.
 If they are, then this element is visible to them, and them only.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->